 I was called to the British Columbia Bar in 2002 after receiving my LL.B from McGill University in 2001.

-I am currently an in-house employment lawyer for a large private sector organization with responsibility for the employment law and pension & benefits law portfolios.
+I am currently an in-house lawyer for a large private sector organization with responsibility for the employment law and pension & benefits law portfolios.

 Prior to my in-house position, I was an associate lawyer in the Lawson Lundell LLP Labour and Employment Group for close to five years.